Does the Landlord Need a Reason to Terminate the Lease at the Expiration of the Term?

 Can My Landlord Terminate My Lease Without Reason: Additional Resources

-If you have more questions after reading this article, you can do further research by clicking on the links below.
-You should also strongly consider speaking with a real estate attorney to make sure you are aware of your state's most up-to-date laws.
+If you have more questions after reading this article, you can do further research by clicking the links below.
+You should consider speaking with a real estate attorney to ensure you know your state's most up-to-date laws.

 - What is the Implied Warranty of Habitability?

-- Landlords' Duties Regarding Repairs, Maintenance, and to Provide Notice to Tenants for Entry
+- Landlords' Duties Regarding Repairs, Maintenance, and Provide Notice to Tenants for Entry

 - Tenant Privacy Rights and the Right to Repairs